james-priest/udacity-nanodegree-mws/docs/course-notes/high-conversion-web-forms.md

 You'll be using JavaScript and `setCustomValidity` to check that both passwords are the same and that the passwords meet all of the requirements listed here.

-The validation messages that you pass to set custom validityare really important.
+The validation messages that you pass to set custom validity are really important.
 They need to help the user out.
 Don't just tell them that something's wrong.
 If the password is too short, tell them how many characters it should be.
 If it's missing a number, tell them that it's missing a number, and so on.

 Give this quiz a good, honest try, because it's a great opportunity for you to think through the nuances of more complex validation.
 The idea of checking for these requirements may seem really straightforward, but the implementation details might surprise you.